-Prepare a set of main questions for your MOM test (Tip: include these questions in Draft 1 to get feedback on them) and talk to 3-5 people that are a good representation of your customer segment using the MOM test approach.
+Prepare a set of main questions for your MOM test (Tip: include these questions in Draft 1 to get feedback on them) and perform the MOM test by talking to 3-5 people that are a good representation of your customer segment.
 Make notes of your main learnings, share them within your group, and revise your business model to better fit the current market and problem domain.

-Validation and exploration of the problem and customers are the main purposes of a MOM test.
+Exploration of the problem domain and the customers needs is the main purpose of a MOM test.
 Use the obtained information to improve on your business model, and to motivate your business venture.
 Explicitly describe (in your report) how MOM test was used to validate your targeted problem!
 Such motivation is required to fulfil the grading criteria for the Business model aspects of the grading grid, see page 4.

-Task 3: Draft 1
+Task 3: Produce Draft 1

 A first draft of the report is to be submitted, describing your idea, and including a full draft of your business plan.
 Draft 1 shall consist of a first outline of all parts of the report (see Task description above), i.e. including Sections 1-7.
-For Draft 1, a full draft of the following is required: Sections 1-4, and Contribution statements per author.
-For Sections 5 & 6 (Implementation Plan & Risk Assessment) include at least the Section headings for this version.
+For Draft 1, a full draft of the following is required: Sections 1-3, and Contribution statements per author.
+For Sections 4, 5 & 6 (Market Analysis, Implementation Plan & Risk Assessment) include the Section headings and provide whatever information you have at this point (e.g. in bullet lists).